CosmoLike/cocoa/README.md

     #export NASA_SUPERCOMPUTER_INSTALLATION=1
     (...)
     #export MANUAL_INSTALLATION=1

+For a few HPC systems commonly used by the Cocoa developers, special keys with pre-defined configurations exists.

 **Exporting, at the same, more than one of the special keys listed above produces undefined behavior!**

-PS: As previously stated, Docker installation is a lot easier for beginners (quick start).
-However, on HPC systems, dealing with containers and [PBS](https://www.openpbs.org) and  [SLURM](https://slurm.schedmd.com/documentation.html) submission scripts is a little annoying.
+PS: On HPC systems, dealing with docker containers and [PBS](https://www.openpbs.org) and  [SLURM](https://slurm.schedmd.com/documentation.html) submission scripts can be a little annoying.
 Therefore, users are encouraged to learn how to do a manual installation on your HPC system when using Cocoa for running lots of MCMC chains.

-PS: If users want to use Jupiter notebooks from the container at any time during development (the [Cobaya](https://github.com/CobayaSampler) framework that Cocoa heavily depends on has excellent integration with Jupyter notebooks), then we advise them to read appendix [Running Jupyter Notebooks inside the Whovian-Cosmo container](https://github.com/CosmoLike/cocoa/blob/master/README.md#running-jupyter-notebooks-inside-the-whovian-cosmo-container) for in-depth instructions.

 ## Sourcing the Configuration Files